Harsh-cyber005/Code-Pusher/README.md

 ## How It Works

 1. **Auto-Commit**: The extension automatically commits any changes to the local Git repository at the specified interval.
-2. **Auto-Push**: After committing, the extension pushes the changes to the configured remote repository and branch.
+2. **Auto-Push**: After Stopping the Auto-Commit, the extension asks if user wants to push the code to remote repository or not, if yes, then it pushes the changes to the configured remote repository and branch.
 3. **Logging**: Every commit and push action is logged for your reference.

 ## Commands

-- **Start Pushing Code**: Begins the auto-commit and push process.
+- **Start Committing Code**: Begins the auto-commit and push process.
-- **Stop Pushing Code**: Stops the auto-commit and push process.
+- **Stop Committing Code**: Stops the auto-commit and push process.

 These commands are available through the **Command Palette** (`Ctrl+Shift+P` or `Cmd+Shift+P`), or you can add keybindings for them.